minio/docs/source/operations/install-deploy-manage/deploy-operator-kustomize.rst

 Overview
 --------

-`Kustomize <https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization>`__ is a YAML-based templating tool that allows you to define Operator and Tenant templates using plain Kubernetes YAML reference language.
+`Kustomize <https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization>`__ is a YAML-based templating tool that allows you to define Kubernetes resources in a declarative and repeatable fashion.
 Kustomize is included with the :kube-docs:`kubectl <reference/kubectl>` command line tool.

 The `default MinIO Operator Kustomize template <https://github.com/minio/operator/blob/master/kustomization.yaml>`__ provides a starting point for customizing configurations for your local environment.
-You can modify a Kustomize Operator deployment after installation with :kube-docs:`kubectl patches <reference/kubectl/generated/kubectl_patch>`, which are additional YAML configurations applied over the existing base.
+You can modify the default Kustomization file or apply your own `patches <https://datatracker.ietf.org/doc/html/rfc6902>`__ to customize the Operator deployment for your Kubernetes cluster.

 Prerequisites
 -------------

-To install the Operator with Kustomize you will need the following:
+Installing Operator with Kustomize requires the following prerequisites:

 * An existing Kubernetes cluster, v1.21 or later.
-* The ``kubectl`` CLI tool on your local host, the same version as the cluster.
+* A local ``kubectl`` installation with the same version as the cluster.
-* `Docker <https://docker.com>`__ for your platform.
 * Access to run ``kubectl`` commands on the cluster from your local host.

 For more about Operator installation requirements, including TLS certificates, see the :ref:`Operator deployment prerequisites <minio-operator-prerequisites>`.